avaneev/biteopt/README.md

 BiteOpt does not offer MOO "out of the box".
 However, BiteOpt can successfully solve MOO problems via direct hyper-volume optimization.
-This approach requires a hyper-volume tracker that keeps track of a certain number of improving solutions and updates its state (and hyper-volume estimate) on each objective function evaluation (optcost).
+This approach requires a hyper-volume tracker which keeps track of a certain number of improving solutions, and updates its state (and hyper-volume estimate) on each objective function evaluation (optcost).
 The approach is demonstrated in [fcmaes tutorial - quantumcomm.py](https://github.com/dietmarwo/fast-cma-es/blob/master/examples/esa2/quantumcomm.py).